chiminey/chiminey/docs/hrmc.rst

   G. Opletal, T. C. Petersen, I. K. Snook, S. P. Russo, HRMC_2.0: Hybrid Reverse Monte Carlo method with silicon, carbon and germanium potentials, Com.
 Phys.
 Comm., 184(8), 1946-1957 (2013).

 License: CPC License: http://cpc.cs.qub.ac.uk/licence/licence.html

-.. note:: This example is significantly more complicated than the previous examples.
-Therefore we describe here the unique features of this connector and invite the reader to read the source code for this connector in detail.
-  It combines a number of features from the previous examples and uses the same overall architecture.

 Setup